redPlover/TCA-Mods/README.md

 # TCA-Mods
-A repository of community made Tiny Combat Arena mods.
+ This is a repository of community made Tiny Combat Arena mods.
+This gives people the opportunity to install mods safely*.

+## Safety Warning
+ **WARNING**
+ I am not responsible for any damages done to your property.
+I have run all of the mods in this repository through anti virus software but I still reccomend that you do too.
+I am also a stranger on the internet. *Do not trust me*

+## How to install
+ Below are instructions on how to install the different types of mods.